How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 What happens to the body during a panic attack?

-The exact mechanism that triggers panic attacks is unknown, but it’s suspected to involve a misfiring of the body’s “fight, flight, or freeze” response.
+The exact mechanism that triggers panic attacks and panic disorder is unknown, but it’s suspected to involve a misfiring of the body’s “fight, flight, or freeze” response.
 This reaction has evolved over thousands of years to help the human body respond to an emanate threat.
 The “fight, flight, or freeze” reaction can help you escape danger or fight off an attacker in an emergency.

 When this response is triggered, the sympathetic nervous system goes into action, flooding the body with stress hormones, such as adrenaline and cortisol.
 This causes your heart rate and respiration to speed up in preparation to fight or run.
 Also, your focus and senses heighten, your digestion slows down, and your perspiration rate goes up.